GluuFederation/docs-gg-prod/docs/source/index.md

 # Gluu Gateway 4.0.x

-!!!
-Attention
-    GG 4.0 is currently in open Beta.
-Questions and feedback can be directed to [Gluu support](https://support.gluu.org).
-View [known issues](https://github.com/GluuFederation/gluu-gateway/milestone/6).

 ## Overview

 Gluu Gateway (GG) enables access management for APIs and websites by requiring valid access tokens issued by the [Gluu Server](https://gluu.org/) OAuth or UMA Authorization Server (AS), or the [Open Policy Agent](https://www.openpolicyagent.org) Policy Decision Point (PDP).